Hello and welcome to the speaker lineup of the PHPCon Poland! We’re delighted to have you and

 - if you, however, prefer arranging ticket by yourself mind about the invoice or receipt issued to the Conferia company, separately,

-- if you travel by car, we provide multi-day parking near the UFA site and we pay for your fuel if you provide an invoice or receipt issued to the Conferia company.
+- if you travel by car, we cover your fuel costs if you provide an invoice where Conferia company acts as a buyer.

 Our speaker package doesn't include, in particular:

 - travel expenses between your home and source airport,

 - accommodation and meals other than specified above - it's as important as we want to provide a single (exclusive) room for every speaker.

 Due to tax law duties, we can reimburse only costs documented by invoices and/or

 (Conferia LLC), with proper VAT ID.